Productivity Hacks for FASHION Designers in 2021

 2. No screen time for the first two hours of the day

-Well, this is the digital age, where virtually everything is the only connection to the world.
+Well, this is the digital age, where virtual lenses are the only connection to the world.
 We understand that, but while that is true, it is also true that digital detox is an antidote to mental exertion.
 Your productivity is equally proportional to your mental energy.
 You don’t want to deplete all your energy engaging with your phone and the hoard of internet chores.
 Whether you realize it or not, the internet and screen time does affect you adversely.
 It leads to both physical and mental exhaustion.

 3. Take regular breaks